What about Blogger Awards?

 1a) if I like a post of yours, don’t feel you have to do the same to one of my posts.
 It means I found your post interesting and wanted to recognize and reward the effort behind it.
 No need to thank me, or like a post of mine, unless your heart is really in it.
 After all, we likely don’t know each other.

 1) if I subscribe to your blog, it’s because I deemed it interesting enough to be worth my time.
-I subscribed for my benefit and my benefit alone.
-It’s not to make you like me (few people find that ability within them), to get you to recognize me, to increase traffic on my blog, etc. etc. It also means I will read each post.
+I subscribe to blogs for my benefit and my benefit alone.
+It’s not to make you like me (few people find that ability within them), to have you recognize me, to increase traffic on my blog, etc., etc. It also means I will read each post.
 I might hit like but I might not.
 I might comment but I might not.
 But, I am reading your posts.
 If a sufficient number of posts bore me or I otherwise tire of reading your blog, I’ll unsubscribe.

 1a) if I subscribe to your blog, don’t feel like you have to subscribe to my blog.
 In fact, I’d prefer you don’t automatically subscribe in response to my subscription because . . .

 1b) if someone subscribes to my blog, I would like to think they have looked at the sum-total of my stuff, and found it interesting.
 I know some of my friends and family subscribe only for the photos and ignore the rest of the stuff (they know me well), so I can easily accept that of strangers as well.
-However, if you are subscribing to my blog just because I subscribed to yours, you are doing me a disservice.
-Don’t do that, especially if you don’t intend to read my posts.
+However, if you are subscribing to my blog just because I subscribed to yours and you don’t commit to reading at least some of what I post, you are doing me a disservice.
+Don’t do it.

 1c) if you subscribe to my blog, don’t do it thinking I will subscribe to — or even read — your blog.
-Subscribe without any expectation or don’t subscribe at all.
+Subscribe to my blog without any expectation or don’t subscribe at all.

 1d) With very few exceptions, if I check out your blog and I see anything about thanking this or that god, invoking magical thinking, or mentioning anything I consider irrational and anti-science, I will, within reason, avoid all contact.
-I say ‘within reason’ but it’s a certainty, especially these days.
+I say “within reason” but it’s a certainty, especially these days.
 This is to protect you, not me.
 Meaning, you probably don’t want me challenging your cherished beliefs.
-Besides, contrary to what I once thought, there is zero benefit for me to attempt to educate, enlighten, or push anyone toward rational thinking.
+Besides, contrary to what I once thought, there are zero benefits for me to attempt to educate, enlighten, or push anyone toward rational thinking.
 I tried it for more than forty years now, and I’ve grown weary of it.

 1) if I comment on your blog, it doesn’t mean I’ll subscribe to it or ever visit it again.
 I probably will, but I don’t guarantee it.

 1a) if I comment on your blog and you don’t like what I say, delete my comment.
 If you don’t want me to visit again, tell me.
 I try to be respectful while on other people’s turf but I’ve accidentally pissed off people before and hence I now know it can happen even when I don’t mean to.
-I’m a lot more careful but don’t be hesitant to come down hard because “your house, your rules”.
+I’m a lot more careful but don’t hesitate to come down hard on me because “your house, your rules”.

 1b) if you comment on my blog, I’ll typically respond.
 I’ve been known to engage in long and healthy discussions and I typically enjoy an honest exchange of ideas . . .